didiersmith/steve/chapters/the-dogs-of-war.md

 Murdoch shook his head.
 "I'm with Steve on this one.
 It's gonna come down to range."

 The trio watched tensely as Steve un-paused the sim.
-The "bendy stick" tribe tribe had developed a novel mechanism of using a bendy stick and a string to hurl another, sharpened, stick at great speed.
+The "bendy stick" tribe had developed a novel mechanism of using a bendy stick and a string to hurl another, sharpened, stick at great speed.
 The technology had thus far only been used for hunting food - this was the first time any of them had seen it deployed against rival apes.

-In less than an hour, Steve and Murdoch had been proved right - it came down to range, and the rock thowers were completely flattened.
+In less than an hour, Steve and Murdoch had been proved right - it came down to range, and the rock throwers were completely flattened.
 Before long, males of the rock throwing tribe had all been either killed, or bound and castrated - presumably for slave labour.
-The females were distributed as prizes of war among the victorious males, who immediately set about consummating their victory in the bload-soaked streets of the vanquished village.
+The females were distributed as prizes of war among the victorious males, who immediately set about consummating their victory in the blood-soaked streets of the vanquished village.

 Steve and Gabe winced and looked away.
 Murdoch stroke his chin thoughtfully.
 Gabe turned to face him.